MasterTuto/NakedMonkey/README.md

 ## Is it hosted somewhere?

-No, you may either run it on your computer or host somewhere.
+No, you may either run it on your computer or host somewhere else.
 It also currently does not support Web Hooks, it ocasionally sends a query to Telegram API to get updates.

 ## How can I use it?

-There are currently only 1 working command.
-But there are plans of two more.
+There is currently only 1 working command.
+But there are plans of adding two more.
 I will describe them below:

 * First things first: Any of the commands below can be used with the same parameters, but the behavior may be different.
 The parameters are:
   * `any word` well, any word is considered a tag.
 Tags with multiple words must be in parenthesis.
 E.g. dp implementation "binary search"